ebastler/marbastlib/readme.md

 * CON_TC2030_Outlined - footprint for a Tag-Connect TC2030 header
 * LED_6028R - footprint for [6028 RGB LEDs](https://www.alibaba.com/product-detail/SMD-6028-Smd-Led-RGB-color_60283039151.html) and adressable SK6812MINI-E reverse mount RGB LEDs
 * LED_WS2812_2020 - footprint for WS2812B-2020 and WS2812C-2020
-* ProMicro - footprint for an Arduino Pro Micro (or other compatible MCU breakout board)
-* ProMicroReversible - reversible footprint for an Arduino Pro Micro (or other compatible MCU breakout board)
 * QFN-60_EP_7x7_Pitch0.4mm - footprint needed for IS31FL3741A
 * ROT_Alps_EC11E-Switch - Improved version of the original KiCAD EC11E footprint with pre-assigned 3d model
 * ROT_SKYLOON_HS-Swicth - Footprint for a [Skyloon MX-footprint-compatible rotary encoder](https://skyloong.vip/products/abs-hot-swappable-knobs-madule) - can be combined with an MX hotswap footprint!